How to Get The “Untouchable” Editorial Links Like The Big Boys

 It’s VERY easy to identify the editorial links that are helping your competition rank.

 When people use private link networks these websites are often blocking crawlers, so the typical link exploration tools we are all familiar with won’t out these sites.
-The major websites don’t block crawlers and bots, so if your competitor has links from these editorial powerhouses you will be able to easily find them.
+The major websites don’t block crawlers and bots, so if your competitor has links from an editorial links powerhouse you will be able to easily find them.

 I have been doing a lot of link analysis work recently and I have noticed on things when it comes to editorial links: anchor text is the last thing you should be worrying about, for two reasons: